nenosinc/iCloudDocumentSync/README.md

 iCloudDocumentSync
 ==================

 iCloud Document Sync allows developers to integrate iCloud into their document projects with one-line code methods.
-Sync, download, save, and remove documents to and from iCloud with only three lines of code.
+Sync, download, save, and remove documents to and from iCloud with only ten lines of code.

 ## Integration
 Adding iCloud Document sync to your project is easy.
 Follow these steps to get everything up and running: